kinners00/bolt/documentation/bolt_examples.md

 bolt plan show
 ```

-The output should look like:
+The output should look like this:

 ```
 aggregate::count